harpreetbrar1/weatherApp/README.md

 # weatherApp

+#to start run node server.js

-#This app will not work locally because there is no API Key included for security reasons
+#However, this app will not work locally because there is no API Key included for security reasons